Ethical Dual Oversight Doctrine

 No system may infer or act upon user emotional states without explicit and ongoing consent.

-Engagement optimization shall not compromise user well-being.
-Content known to amplify outrage or distress must trigger algorithmic throttling.
+Engagement optimization must not compromise user well-being.
+Harmful content must trigger throttling.

-All systems must disclose design objectives, tuning parameters, and effects in user agreements.
+Systems must disclose design goals, parameters, and effects in user agreements.

-Where harm occurs, both executives and engineers must be accountable.
+When harm occurs, both executives and engineers are accountable.

 6.10 – The Eligibility Trap: AI in Public Benefits

-AI must explain its decision logic, data inputs, and allow a path to appeal.
+AI must explain decision logic, data inputs, and allow human appeal.

 Systems must be audited for harm to protected classes and paused if biased.